Have you seen Carl Day? | Avon and Somerset Police

 We need the public’s help to find wanted Bristol man Carl Day.

-The 32-year-old is wanted in connection with a serious arson.
+The 32-year-old is wanted in connection with a serious arson in which an accelerant was poured through a letter box of a property in the Redcliffe area of Bristol and set alight.

+The fire was quickly extinguished and the occupants of the property were unharmed.

-He has links to the central and northern areas of the city.
+Day has links to the central and northern areas of the city.

 Anyone who sees him is asked to phone 999 and provide the call handler with the reference number 5220147388.